16 Nov Bulletproof Your Shoulders

 Bulletproof Your Shoulders Part 2: Thoracic Spine Mobility

 Thoracic mobility is key for shoulder motion.
 This mid-back region is where you want spinal extension to occur.
 The thoracic spine is responsible for about 20 degrees of shoulder elevation.
 Without appropriate mobility here, the scapula will not move optimally thus limiting your shoulder motion.
-This image below will give you some insight.
-I am not saying avoid looking like the image on the right nor am I advocating that you need to remain in a position similar to the image on the left.
-As you reach your arms overhead you should have the appropriate thoracic spine extension (as shown on the left) for optimal scapular function and shoulder mobility.
+As you reach your arms overhead you should have the appropriate thoracic spine extension for optimal scapular function and shoulder mobility.
 The key is to vary your movement which will avoid allowing your body to become stiff in one position.
 The following three exercises will show you how to improve extension and rotation in this region!

 Thoracic Spine Foam Roll Overhead Reach